 Do you buy cakes and biscuits a lot?
 Why not bake them for much less cost, and freeze ready for when you need them – much healthier too as you can pick what goes in them!

-OK – so you are buying a flask and that will cost money – but if you make your morning coffee up before you leave the house you will spend a lot less over the course of a month on your coffee hit each day – it all adds up.
+OK – so you’re buying a flask and that will cost money – but if you make your morning coffee up before you leave the house you’ll spend a lot less over the course of a month on your coffee hit each day.

 Often, supermarkets and shops discount fresh produce at the end of each day – so you can grab a real bargain if you time it right!